-Buying Condominium vs Buying Single Family Home Pros Cons.
-There are home buyers that definitely know weather they want a condominium or home.
-There are other buyers that struggle with decision to purchase a home vs condo.
+There are home buyers that definitely know whether they want a condominium or home.
+There are other buyers that struggle with the decision to purchase a home vs condo.
 Buyers question what are the differences?
-What are the Pros and Cons?
+What are the pros and cons?
 There are differences between buying a home and condominium.
 Buyers need to make an educated decision when purchasing a home.
 Read this article, condo vs home.
 Know the pros and cons of purchasing condominium and single family home.
 Find out the differences.
+Buying Condominium vs Buying Single Family Home Pros Cons.

 Buying Condominium vs Buying Single Family Home Pros Cons

-Buying A Single Family Home – Find Out PROs and CONS
+Buying A Single Family Home - Advantages & Disadvantages

-Generally, single family homes have larger living space than a condominiums.
+Generally, single-family homes have larger living space than condominiums.
 Buying Condominium vs Buying Single Family Home Pros Cons.
-The benefit of greater square footage is more rooms.
+The benefit of the greater square footage is more rooms.
 In West Los Angeles bedrooms can vary from two to four bedrooms.
 Average bathrooms can vary from two to four baths.
-Formal dining rooms, family rooms and laundry rooms are not uncommon in single family homes.
+Formal dining rooms, family rooms, and laundry rooms are not uncommon in single-family homes.
 Homes are favored by large families and families with children.

 Single Family Homeowners Are Landowners

 When purchasing a home you are a landowner.
 In West Los Angeles lot can vary from 4,500 sq. ft. to 8,000 sq. ft.
 Buying Condominium vs Buying Single Family Home Pros Cons.
 Conversely, condominium owners do not have a yard.
-Landownership is a appreciable benefit to single family homeowners.
+Landownership is an appreciable benefit to single-family homeowners.
 Prospective buyers always want to know two things.
-What is the homes living space?
+What are the homes living space?
 Second question, what is the lot size?
 Family and kids have their own yard.
 Seclusion of landownership provides privacy.

-Single family homes have detached or attached garages.
+Single-family homes have detached or attached garages.
 Garages are always street level.
 Making it convenient for homeowners.
 Conversely, condominiums generally have subterranean parking.
-Owners have to use elevator to enter their condo unit.
+Owners have to use an elevator to enter their condo unit.

 Homes have interior laundry rooms.
 New condominiums generally have laundry areas in the units.
 Older condominium complexes tend not to have laundry areas in the units.
-There tends to be a common laundry rooms on each floor of complex.
+There tend to be common laundry rooms on each floor of the complex.

 Swimming Pools and Spas

-Homes have their own private pools and spa.
-Benefit of being a landowner.
+Homes have their own private pool and spa.
+The benefit of being a landowner.
 Condominium complexes have common swimming pools and spas.
-These amenities are commonly shared by all homeowners in complex.
+These amenities are commonly shared by all homeowners in the complex.